alexashalenina/alexashalenina/README.md

 •	Managed teamwork among volunteers, implemented team building activities for enrolees, which lead to productivity growth and improvement of the atmosphere in the group.

-**Working experience**
+### Working experience

-Assignment writer & jury member	2021
+**Assignment writer & jury member	2021**

 •	Participated in the creative team which composed and checked assignments of the Economics Faculty first groups enrollees

-Teaching Assistant in Economics
+**Teaching Assistant in Economics**

-•	Consultations and managing questions of the students, home assignment writing and checking
+•	Consultations and managing questions of the students, home assignment writing and checking, communication with students and managing the organization tasks

+**Teaching Assistant in Academic English**

+•	Home Assignment check

+•	Lessons materials preparation (videos, quizes, tests)

+•	Reading, Listening and Writing tasks formation and checking

 ### ACHIEVEMENTS